-Accounting Program Mission Statement: The mission of the Accounting Major in the School of Business at Northwestern State is to prepare our diverse student population for careers as professional accountants in public practice, industry, and other areas, and for advancement into graduate programs.
-We strive to maintain high academic standards, superior teaching, quality research, significant service, and effective use of technology.
-(Approved by Accounting faculty on 4/11/2017; 4/13/2018)
+Business Administration Program Mission Statement: The mission of the Bachelor of Science in Business Administration in the School of Business at Northwestern State is to prepare our diverse student population for careers as business professionals in public, private and nonprofit sectors, and/or for advancement into graduate programs.
+This purpose will be met by providing quality online and face-to-face business and technology instruction and academic support with high academic standards, superior teaching, quality research, significant service, and effective use of technology for the citizens of our region.
+(Approved by BUAD faculty on 04/05/2017; 04/13/2018)